CGRU/cgru/docs/software/houdini.rst

 ===========

 - Submit
 	Generate a job and send it to server.
 - Start Paused
 	Send a job in off-line state.
+- Preview Approval
+	Set job *preview approval* flag.
+	For example, if sequential is 10, it will render every 10 frame and wait for approve.

 General
 -------